octopus-network/octopus-appchain-anchor/README.md

 Considering the possible huge amount of history data for `token bridging history` and `staking history`, we use `LookupMap` to store them.
 Then we can only store the start index and end index for valid history data in contract struct.
 If we want to clear some history data, we can simply specify a value of start index, and then delete all records with smaller index in the map of history data.

-As the event of switching era is happening in the appchain, we have to store 2 versions of validator set.
-One for current era in the appchain, another is for the next era in the appchain.
-And for tracing the changes between the 2 adjacent eras in appchain, we define `TaggedAppchainValidatorSet` for these 2 validator set:
+Due to the gas limit of the transaction (single function call) in NEAR protocol, we may not be able to complete the copy of the entire validator set in one transaction, so we choose to recover the complete validator set at a certain moment by applying all the staking history in the past.
+This may take multiple transactions to complete the entire process.
+To store history version of validator set and support the recover process in multiple transactions, we define `TaggedAppchainValidatorSet` as:

 ```rust
 pub struct TaggedAppchainValidatorSet {